deepu105/send-bulk-email/README.md

 ### Usage

-Steps to call this API
+Steps to call this API (clone the repo, CD into it and run `npm install` first)

 ```
 node sendEmail mailinglist.csv